#responsible AI - Europe's path to success?

 Participation

-Participation as a "Visitor" is free – register ▷ here.
+- Participation is free – register ▷ here.

 Teachers can participate as part of professional development through the University of Teacher Education Vorarlberg (with a PH account): course information is available in the PH continuing education catalogue.